Book on inflation: Economist Höfgen calls for the disempowerment of the ECB-breakinglatest.news-Breaking Latest News

-Maurice Höfgen is a young economist with some influence over his internet reach.
+Maurice Höfgen is a young economist with influence through his reach on the internet.
 In his book Expensive, he presents a view of current inflation that is particularly popular on the left.

 His thesis: against the current wave of inflation as a result of price shocks, interest rate increases are powerless and, on the contrary, even harmful.

-Höfgen calls for the ECB to be deprived of its price stability mandate.
+Höfgen is calling for the European Central Bank to be deprived of its price stability mandate.
 Politicians can fight inflation better and mitigate its consequences.
 This requires significantly higher government spending and an end to the debt brake.

 The current wave of inflation may have peaked, but it is not over.
 Its effects will be felt for a long time, especially for the many losers from higher prices and interest rates.
 The debate about the causes and lessons learned from this phase of inflation is only just beginning.
 The young economist Maurice Höfgen is getting involved in this discussion, for example with his new book “Expensive”.